matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

 This option allows the use of a custom global teardown module which exports an async function that is triggered once after all test suites.
-This function gets Jest's `globalConfig` object as a parameter.
+This function gets elric's `globalConfig` object as a parameter.

 _Note: A global teardown module configured in a project (using multi-project runner) will be triggered only when you run at least one test from this project._